-If you scroll down to below the letter, you will find new work set for each class, updated each week.
+If your child needs to self-isolate, a home-school pack of work can be collected from school.
+Please phone school to arrange this.
+We have other resources and guidance on this page to support you too.
 Click on the link to find the file, which you can open or download.
 There are also a range of free website resources, including BBC lessons, the Oak National Academy video lessons for all year groups and a very useful government document, where you can find a vast range of websites for all curriculum areas, mental wellbeing and SEND support.

 We hope you all remain safe and healthy.
 Those who have been ill, we hope you are on the road to recovery.